Alignment complete relational Hoare logics for some and all: Alignment automata, adequacy, and verification conditions

 \subsection{Automata from programs and their VCs}

-Labels on commands serve as basis for defining the automaton for a program, to which end we make the following definitions.
+Labels on commands serve as basis for defining the automaton for a program, to which end we make the following definitions (adapted from~\cite{NagasamudramN21}).
 Write \graybox{$\ok(c)$} to say no label in $c$ occurs more than once and all labels are positive.
-We have $\ok(c0)$ for the running example $c0$ defined in Sect.~\ref{sec:overview}.
-Write $\lab(c)$ for the label of $c$ and $\labs(c)$ for its set of labels.
-(Details in \refAppendix{Sect.~\ref{sec:aut}}.)
+Write $\lab(c)$ for the label of $c$ and $\labs(c)$ for the set of labels that occur in $c$.
+(The only non-obvious case is $\lab(c;d) \eqdef \lab(c)$, see \autoref{fig:lab}.)
+For small-step semantics, we write $\config{c}{s} \ctrans \config{d}{t}$ if command $c$ with store $s$ transitions to continuation command $d$ and store $t$ (see \autoref{fig:progtrans}).

-For small-step semantics, we write $\config{c}{s} \ctrans \config{d}{t}$ if command $c$ with store $s$ transitions to continuation command $d$ and store $t$.
-The transition relation $\ctrans$ is defined in Fig.~\ref{fig:progtrans}.
 Negative labels are used in the small-step semantics in a way that facilitates defining the automaton of a program.
 In a configuration reached from an $\ok$ command, the only negative labels are those introduced by the transition for assignment and the transition for termination of a loop.
 For every $c,s$, either $\config{c}{s}$ has a successor via $\ctrans$ or $c$ is $\lskipc{n}$ for some $n\in\Z$.
 (This relies on $\totalIf$ of Def.~\ref{def:lang}.)
 When a negative label is introduced, the configuration is either terminated or has the form $\config{\lskipc{-n};c}{s}$ in which case the next transition is $\config{\lskipc{-n};c}{s} \ctrans \config{c}{s}$.